Perk (company)

-Perk (formerly TravelPerk) is a travel-management company that provides companies with a variety of travel- and expense-management services.
+Perk (formerly TravelPerk) is a travel and spend management company that provides companies with a variety of travel- and expense-management services via their software platform.
 The company has dual headquarters in Boston and London, with business hubs in Barcelona, London, Birmingham, Edinburgh, Berlin, Chicago, Miami, Munich and Zurich.
 The company raised $409 million at the end of its Series D funding round in 2022, achieving unicorn status and a valuation of over $1 billion.
+In 2025, an additional series E fundraise of $200M gave a $2.7B valuation.

 History

 TravelPerk was founded in 2015 by Avi Meir (founder of Hotel Ninjas, acquired by Booking.com), Javier Suarez, and Ron Levin.
-Their aim was to create an all-in-one platform that’s aimed at making business travel management easier and keeping travelers happy.
+Their aim was to create an all-in-one platform that's aimed at making business travel management easier and keeping travelers happy.
+Travel services are consumed from Global Distribution Systems (GDS), direct connects to the providers and other Computer Reservation Systems (CRS).
+An intuitive frontend is giving best usability to travelers.

 Shortly after being founded, TravelPerk received a $7 million series A round led by Spark Capital.
 In October 2018, the company raised a $21 million Series B round led by Target Global, Felix Capital, Spark Capital, Sunstone, and Amplo.
 In July 2019, the company finalized a two-part, $104 million series C funding backed by Kinnevik, Partners of DST Global, Target Global, Felix Capital, Sunstone, and LocalGlobe.

 In 2020, due to constant changes in travel regulations and health/safety guidelines as a result of the pandemic, TravelPerk acquired Albatross API, a software company that developed TravelSafe API, providing real-time health and safety information to travelers.
 In the same year, the company also launched an online marketplace, where its customers can integrate partner products and services into their own platforms and workflows.

-In 2021, TravelPerk acquired NexTravel (Silicon Valley), one of the biggest business travel platforms in the US, ClickTravel (Birmingham), the leader in domestic business travel in the UK, and Susterra (London), a corporate responsibility consultancy to propel TravelPerk’s sustainable travel to the next level.
+In 2021, TravelPerk acquired NexTravel (Silicon Valley), one of the biggest business travel platforms in the US, ClickTravel (Birmingham), the leader in domestic business travel in the UK, and Susterra (London), a corporate responsibility consultancy to propel TravelPerk's sustainable travel to the next level.
 In the same year, the company raised $160 million in series D funding, and in 2022, it raised an additional $115 million series D second round, unlocking unicorn status with a valuation of over $1 billion.